- Home

 Historic Master Plan: The Twin Falls Historic Master Plan builds on the City's current planning documents to establish a distinct set of policies to further guide the community's preservation efforts.

-What is the National Register of Historic Places (Link)
+Historic Master Plan (PDF)- What is the National Register of Historic Places (Link)

 - National Registry of Historic Places Twin Falls Downtown Historic District